Asparagus is a member of the lily family which includes leeks, garlic and onions. It has a spear top with bud-like, compact and pointed head.

 Heart disease: Drink a small amount of asparagus juice mixed with raw honey three times a day daily to strengthen a weak or enlarged heart.

-Kidney: The diuretic and alkaline properties of asparagus help prevent or dissolve kidney stones.
-It helps break up oxalic acid crystals formed in the kidney.
+Kidneys: The diuretic and alkaline properties of asparagus help prevent or dissolve kidney stones.
+It helps break up oxalic and uric acids formed in the kidney.

 PMS symptoms: The diuretic effect of asparagus juice helps relieve premenstrual swelling and bloating.
 The magnesium in this wonder juice also help relieve irritability, fatigue, depression, etc.